Shopify/dotdev-2026-sidekick-app-extensions/README.md

 ## How the workshop runs

 You build in **two parts**, live.
-Hand-code each step.
+Code along with each step.
 Keep a terminal open with `shopify app dev --use-localhost` running to see your changes update live.

 ### Part 1 — App data: give Sidekick something to answer *and act on*